 Scheduled Information Meetings, Apportionment Hearings and Public Hearings

 Most meetings are held at the Johnson County Wastewater office, 11811 South Sunset Drive, Olathe, Kan. until otherwise indicated.

-- A second information meeting regarding the interceptor capacity improvements directly upstream and downstream of the Meadowbrook Golf Course in Prairie Village and Overland Park is scheduled for Thursday, Sept.
-29 at 7 p.m. at the Indian Creek Rechnology Center (Room A), 4401 W. 103rd Street.
+- A second information meeting regarding the interceptor capacity improvements directly upstream and downstream of the Meadowbrook Golf Course in Prairie Village and Overland Park was held Thursday, Sept.
+29 at 7 p.m. at the Indian Creek Technology Center (Room A), 4401 W. 103rd Street.